-At ACA, we pride ourselves on our exceptional team of highly trained, experienced academic coaches who all hold Master’s degrees in education or related fields
+At ACA, we pride ourselves on our exceptional team of highly trained, experienced academic coaches who all hold Master’s degrees in education or related field

-Susan Schaefer holds a Master of Arts degree (M.A.T) in Teaching and a Master of Education degree (M.Ed).
-With a proven record of improving academic success for students both nationally and internationally, Sue is committed to helping students realize their potential and reach their goals through her successful company, Academic Coaching Associates (ACA).
+Susan Schaefer holds a Master of Arts degree (M.A.T.) in Teaching and a Master of Education degree (M.Ed) and has completed the Career Coaching Mastery Certification Program through C.T.A.
+(Coach Training Alliance).
+With a proven record of improving academic success for students both nationally and internationally, Sue is a pioneer in the field of Academic Coaching and is committed to helping students realize their potential and reach their goals through her successful companies, Academic Coaching Associates (ACA), and Launch Career Coaching.
 Sue’s expertise is focused on teaching students better study skills based on individual learning styles and strengthening executive function skills including organization, time management, pre-planning, and self-advocacy.
-One of the reasons for Sue’s success is her gift for forming positive connections with her students.
+One of the reasons for Sue’s success is her gift for forming positive, lasting connections with her students.

-Sue is also a sought after speaker on many educational subjects and speaks each year at the SpEd CT (Special Ed Connecticut) Annual Conference, was Keynote Speaker at the commencement at Lincoln College, and speaks regularly at schools and various venues across Connecticut including the Connecticut Guidance Counselor Symposium, King Philip Middle Schoo, Bristow Middle School, Farmington CT library, and many more.
-She has published many articles on education with a twist of humor, wrote a weekly education column for Patch.com that was nationally distributed, appeared on Huffington Post Live and the WXLM radio show.
+Sue is also a sought-after speaker who trains education, psychology, and life coaching professionals to become successful academic coaches.
+She has been a featured speaker on numerous educational subjects and speaks each year at the SpEd CT (Special Ed Connecticut) Annual Conference, was Keynote Speaker at the commencement at Lincoln College, and speaks regularly at schools and various venues across Connecticut including the Connecticut Guidance Counselor Symposium, King Philip Middle School, Bristow Middle School, Farmington CT Library, and many more.
+She has published many articles on education, wrote a weekly education column for Patch.com that was nationally distributed, appeared on Huffington Post Live and the WXLM radio show.
+Sue was recently featured in Innovation Destination Hartford as an entrepreneurial success story.
 Prior to opening ACA, Sue was a classroom teacher and holds teaching certificates in both Connecticut and Illinois.

-Andrea Miller, M.Ed., C.T.A.
-(Certified Life Coach), Director of College Coaching and Academic Coach
+Andrea Marshall, M.Ed., C.T.A.
+(Certified Life Coach), Director of College Coaching

 “Andrea is doing a super job keeping Ryan on track, and most importantly, acting as the liaison between Ryan and us in terms of his academic experience.
 I feel much better knowing that Andrea is coaching Ryan and reminding him of deadlines, encouraging him to use his time more wisely and basically keeping him on track.
 I am very pleased with Andrea’s work with Ryan and having her as Team Leader for Team Ryan.”